 - Look at the minimum temperature recorded over time

 Why Maintaining Low Idle CPU Temperature is Important?

-Although the idle temperatures do not physically harm the CPU, they can shorten the CPU’s temperature window.
+Although idle temperatures do not physically harm the CPU, they can shorten the CPU’s temperature window.

-For example, if the CPU is at 40° at an idle state and the workload puts on an additional 30°, the overall temperature of the CPU will reach 70-ish°, which is relatively safe.
+For example, if the CPU is at 40° at an idle state and the workload puts on an additional 30°, the overall CPU temperature will reach 70-ish°, which is relatively safe.

 Now, if the same CPU is 60° idle, it can contact 90° under the load (with the additional 30° of workload).

 A suitable idle temperature for any CPU would be in the 40s; the lower, the better.
-If your CPU is overclocked or has a high maximum operating temperature, then you can allow some more room.
+You can allow more room if your CPU is overclocked or has a high maximum operating temperature.

 TJMAX and Thermal Throttling

 Intel and AMD have safety procedures integrated into the CPU if it reaches the maximum temperature.